bijoych/workshops/cluster_linking_osk_cc_private/README.md

     </div>

 3. Select **My Account**, then click Next.
 Give it a description and click **Download and continue**
-4. Save your API key and secret - you will need these during the workshop.
+4. Save your API_KEY and API_SECRET - you will need these during the workshop.

 <br>